Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Conclusion

 Equation \eqref{eq:prop:Repl:minChange:theta} then follows from \eqref{eq:norm_x1_x2} using the fact that $x_n^{(1)}$ and $x_n^{(2)}$ are upper bounded by \eqref{eq:lem:Repl:minLoc:Local:nolambda}, which thus yields $\theta_{n,\kappa}$, and the conclusion follows.

-\begin{IEEEbiography}[{ }]{Charles Monnoyer de Galland} is a PhD student at UCLouvain, in the ICTEAM Institute, under the supervision of Professor Julien M. Hendrickx since 2018.
-He is a FRIA fellow (F.R.S.-FNRS).
+\begin{IEEEbiography}[{ }]{Charles Monnoyer de Galland} is a postdoctoral researcher at UCLouvain in the ICTEAM Institute.

-He obtained an engineering degree in applied mathematics (2018), and started a PhD in mathematical engineering the same year at the same university.
-His research interests are centered around the analysis of open multi-agent systems. \end{IEEEbiography}
+He obtained an engineering degree in applied mathematics (2018), and the PhD degree in mathematical engineering (2022) as a FRIA fellow (F.R.S.-FNRS) from the same university.
+His research interests are centered around the analysis of open multi-agent systems and decentralized optimization.
+He was the recipient of the Networks and Communication Systems TC Outstanding Student Paper Prize of the IEEE Control Systems Society in 2022. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Renato Vizuete} received the M.S. degree (très bien) in Systems, Control, and Information Technologies from Université Grenoble Alpes, Grenoble, France.
-He is currently working toward the Ph.D. degree with L2S CentraleSupélec and GIPSA-lab, France.
-His research interests include control theory, multi-agent systems, hybrid systems, and networked control systems.
-He was the recipient of the Persyval-Lab Excellence Master Scholarship from Université Grenoble Alpes in 2018. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Renato Vizuete} received the M.S. degree (très bien) in Systems, Control, and Information Technologies from Université Grenoble Alpes, France (2019), and the PhD degree in Automatic Control from Université Paris-Saclay, France (2022).
+He is currently a postdoctoral researcher at UCLouvain, Belgium, in the ICTEAM Institute, holding a postdoctoral scholarship from the same university.
+His research interests include multi-agent systems, distributed optimization, control theory and networked control systems.
+He was the recipient of the Networks and Communication Systems TC Outstanding Student Paper Prize of the IEEE Control Systems Society in 2022, and the Second Thesis Prize in the category Impact Science of the Fondation CentraleSupélec in 2023. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Julien M. Hendrickx} is professor of mathematical engineering at UCLouvain, in the Ecole Polytechnique de Louvain since 2010.

 He obtained an engineering degree in applied mathematics (2004) and a PhD in mathematical engineering (2008) from the same university.
 He has been a visiting researcher at the University of Illinois at Urbana Champaign in 2003-2004, at the National ICT Australia in 2005 and 2006, and at the Massachusetts Institute of Technology in 2006 and 2008.
 He was a postdoctoral fellow at the Laboratory for Information and Decision Systems of the Massachusetts Institute of Technology 2009 and 2010, holding postdoctoral fellowships of the F.R.S.-FNRS (Fund for Scientific Research) and of Belgian American Education Foundation.
 He was also resident scholar at the Center for Information and Systems Engineering (Boston University) in 2018-2019, holding a WBI.World excellence fellowship.